-This Policy explains how we collect, use, disclose and safeguard the personal information that you or a third party provide.
+This Policy explains how we collect, use, disclose and safeguard the personal information that you or a third party provide on our websites (each a “Website”), any of our apps, or through any other interaction with us (together, the “Services”).
 Providing personal information or authorizing a third party to disclose personal information to us signifies your consent to Tricon’s collection, use and disclosure of personal information in accordance with this Policy.
 If you provide personal information to us about a third party (for example, the name, address, and other information of an emergency contact) or authorize a third party to disclose personal information to us, you agree that you were authorized to do so.

 Notwithstanding anything to the contrary herein, the meaning of “personal information” shall be interpreted in a manner that conforms with the minimum requirements of applicable privacy legislation.